hbghaffar01/custom-web-components/README.md

 # Teralead Web Developer Project

 ## Note:
-Please make sure to clone repo to test the project.
+Please make sure to clone repo to test the project, No .env required.

 This project is a full-stack web application built with a modular, maintainable, and reusable approach for both the frontend and backend.
 The application features authentication, product management, and a responsive user interface, designed to provide a seamless user experience.